A History of the Data Catalog

 Data dictionaries also came to include a broader range of metadata as data management practices evolved.
 Today, data dictionaries store a wide range of metadata about data assets, including the name, description, data type, and location of each data asset.
 Data dictionaries may also be used to store data governance policies and procedures, as well as to track data lineage and monitor data usage.

 The rapid development of DBMS brought about the emergence of digital data catalogs.
-DBMSs are software programs allowing users to create and manage databases.
+DBMSs are software programs that allow users to create and manage databases.
 Data catalogs were often included as part of DBMSs to help users locate and understand the data stored in the database.

 Also contributing to the emergence of digital data catalogs was the increasing amount of data generated and stored by information-rich companies.
 As data volumes grew, it became increasingly important to have efficient and effective ways to organize and manage data.
 Digital catalogs solved this problem by allowing users to search and access data assets quickly.